-Island Thyme is a family run, artisan producer of skin and body care products.
-The company has been making its soaps, balm, creams and lotions for nearly 20 years, on an actual island in the Pacific Northwest.
+Island Thyme is a family-run, artisan producer of skin and body care products.
+The company has been making its soaps, balm, creams, and lotions for nearly 20 years, on an actual island in the Pacific Northwest.
+They came to us for an eco-modern redesign.

 Chris Morris, co-owner of the company, came to us when it was time to update the look and functionality of the Island Thyme website.
 He told us: